A-Momin/noteshub/nts/notes_jnb.md

 -   `$ jupyter kernelspec list`
 -   `$ jupyter kernelspec remove kernel_name`

-#### How add custome style sheet (css) to Jupyter Notebook

--   `$ jupyter notebook --generate-config`

--   `Specify CSS Rules`: Add CSS rules to your `custom.css` file.
-For example, to increase the font size for code cells and Markdown cells, you can use CSS rules like the following:

-    ```css
-    /* Increase font size for code cells */
-    .CodeMirror pre {
-        font-size: 14px; /* Adjust the font size as needed */
-    }

-    /* Increase font size for Markdown cells */
-    .text_cell_render p {
-        font-size: 16px; /* Adjust the font size as needed */
-    }
-    ```

--   `Specify Custom CSS File in Jupyter Notebook`:

-    -   To apply these CSS rules, you need to specify your custom CSS file in your Jupyter Notebook configuration.
-You can do this by editing the Jupyter configuration file.
-    -   Open a terminal and run the following command to generate a Jupyter Notebook configuration file if you haven't already:
-        -   `$ jupyter notebook --generate-config`
-        -   This will create a configuration file, typically named jupyter_notebook_config.py, in your Jupyter configuration directory.

--   `Edit the Configuration File`: Open the generated configuration file (e.g., jupyter_notebook_config.py) in a text editor.
-Search for the c.NotebookApp.css_files line and uncomment it if necessary.
-Add the path to your custom CSS file:

-    ```python
-    c.NotebookApp.css_files = ["path/custom.css"]
-    ```

 #### ENABLE JUPYTER NOTEBOOK EXTENSION & THEMES:

 -   [Installing jupyter_contrib_nbextensions](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html)